bernie-skipole/indipyclient/docs/source/usage/queclient.rst

 .. image:: ./ledclient3.png

 And a fourth, ledclient4.py which is somewhat different as this uses textualize - a framework that creates terminal applications.
-This has the advantage that with a headless setup, a remote user can simply SSH to the server and run your client.
-Though the consoleclient which is part of this package also allows this, using textualize makes it easier to create a good looking dedicated terminal client for a particular instrument, and also works on Windows.
-The screenshot below is the example of controlling the LED with ledclient4.py:
+This has the advantage that with a headless setup, a remote user can simply SSH to the server and run the client.

+The textualize package is an asynchronous library, and all its dependencies are available via Pypi which makes it easier to create and install a good looking dedicated terminal client for a particular instrument, which also works on Windows.
+The screenshot below is the example of controlling the LED with ledclient4.py.
+Note this uses an IPyClient object rather than QueClient as it is fully asynchronous:

 .. image:: ./ledclient4.png

-textualize is simply available with:

-pip install textual
+If anyone with more experience of textualize than myself could look at ledclient4.py and suggest any improvements, I would be gratefull.

+The package indipyterm is also available which is a full general purpose terminal client written using textualize.